Collections & UDTs

 1. Collections: Set, List, Map

-Collections allow you to store multiple values in a single column.
+Collections allow you to store multiple values in a single column without creating additional tables.
+Think of them as putting smaller boxes inside your main shipping crate.

 Type Description Use Case

-List Ordered list of values.
+List Ordered collection of values.
 Allows duplicates.
-Chronological events, prioritized items.
+Chronological events, prioritized items, recent searches.

 The “Read-Before-Write” Penalty